drjlevi6/Data-Scientist/Weight Loss and Prediabetes/README.md

 ### Although I was asymptomatic, I became alarmed that something was wrong with my pancreas, possibly cancer.
 I obtained an ultrasound; the results were suspicious.
 Further investigation confirmed the presence of a tumor.

-### Eventually I had surgery, subtotal pancreatectomy of the body and tail of my pancreas.
-The tumor was unusually small for its location (2.5 cm; tumors in that location are usually 5—7 cm.)
-It was pre-malignant, rather than malignant, also unusual: there was no spread anywhere.
-Post-op scanning three months afterward has shown no evidence of recurrence.
+### I underwent surgery, subtotal pancreatectomy involving the body and tail of my pancreas.
+The tumor, in the body, was unusually small for its location (2.5 cm; tumors in that location are usually 5—7 cm.)
+It was pre-malignant, rather than malignant, also unusual, with no invasion of surrounding tissues or other organs.
+Post-op inaging three months later showed no evidence of recurrence.

 ### This remarkable event and its history seem to me worthy of sharing.
 The spreadsheet and its chart are available for review here.